lil-id/lil-id/README.md

 ### I am lil, Computer Science Student.

-I am likes learning and want to make something that can be useful for many people.
+I like learning and want to make something that can be useful for many people.

 Thank you for visiting my repository.